dtonhofer/registre_national_des_adresses_slurper/README.md

 To do
 -----

-So far, there is no code to dump this data structure into a database or XML.
+So far, there is no code to dump this data structure into a database or XML, because the in-memory structure is used directly in further processing.
+This should be added for adequate utility.